jacob-israel-turner/socket-project/README.md

 ##Black Diamond

--Set up a way to stay synchronized with the database during downtimes (I used $timeout, but there might be other more resource-efficient ways).
+* Set up a way to stay synchronized with the database during downtimes (I used $timeout, but there might be other more resource-efficient ways).

--Send a new message and emit every time a user connects to the server.
+* Send a new message and emit every time a user connects to the server.

 If you get stuck or want to see how I did things, check out the solution branch in this repo.